-Reporting sick/absenteeism If a student is not able to come to school the parent/guardian should contact the school administration stating the reason for not attending class.
-Students with dental/doctor appointments have to submit a note to the administration office as proof.
-This can also be done digitally via administration@learningsaba.com.
+Reporting sick/absenteeism If a student is not able to attend school the parent/guardian should contact the school administration stating the reason for not attending class.
+This should be repeated for all the days that a student is unable to attend school.